Metformin Hydrochloride (met-FOR-min hye-droe-KLOR-ide), Sitagliptin Phosphate (sit-a-GLIP-tin FOS-fate)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using insulin or other medicines to treat your diabetes (such as glipizide, glimepiride, glyburide, tolbutamide, Amaryl®, Glucotrol®, or Orinase®), cimetidine (Tagamet®), digoxin (Digitek®, Lanoxin®), isoniazid (Nydrazid®), morphine, nicotinic acid (niacin), procainamide (Procanbid®), quinidine, quinine, ranitidine (Zantac®), trimethoprim (Proloprim®, Trimpex®), or vancomycin (Vancocin®).
+- Make sure your doctor knows if you are also using acetazolamide (Diamox®), cimetidine (Tagamet®), dichlorphenamide (Daranide®), digoxin (Digitek®, Lanoxin®), isoniazid (Nydrazid®), morphine, niacin (vitamin B3), phenytoin (Dilantin®), procainamide (Procanbid®), quinidine (Quinidex®), quinine (Qualaquin®), ranitidine (Zantac®), topiramate (Topamax®), trimethoprim (Proloprim®, Trimpex®), vancomycin (Vancocin®), or zonisamide (Zonegram®).

-- Tell your doctor if you are also using birth control pills, certain blood pressure medicines (such as atenolol, metoprolol, nifedipine, diltiazem, Cardizem®, or Procardia®), a diuretic or "water pill" (such as amiloride, furosemide, triamterene, Dyrenium®, or Lasix®), a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®), phenytoin (Dilantin®), a steroid medicine (such as prednisone, Medrol®), or a thyroid medicine.
+- Tell your doctor if you are also using certain blood pressure medicines (such as amlodipine, atenolol, diltiazem, metoprolol, nifedipine, verapamil, Caduet®, Cardizem®, Lotrel®, Procardia®), a diuretic (water pill, such as amiloride, furosemide, hydrochlorothiazide, triamterene, Dyrenium®, Lasix®), a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, Trilafon®), a steroid medicine (such as hydrocortisone, methylprednisolone, prednisolone, prednisone), or a thyroid replacement (such as levothyroxine, liothyronine, Cytomel®, Synthroid®), estrogen hormones (such as Premarin®), or birth control pills.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, kidney problems, heart disease, adrenal or pituitary problems, vitamin B12 deficiency, or a history of pancreas problems.
-Make sure your doctor knows if you get hurt or sick, especially if you have severe vomiting, diarrhea, or fever.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart disease, adrenal or pituitary problems, anemia, or vitamin B12 deficiency.
+Make sure your doctor knows if you are injured or sick, especially if you are dehydrated, or you have an infection, severe vomiting, diarrhea, or fever.

-- You may need to stop using this medicine several days before having surgery or medical tests.
+- Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may interact with the dye used for an X-ray or CT scan.

-- You may develop low blood sugar while you are taking this medicine.
+- You could develop low blood sugar while you are taking this medicine.
 You may feel weak, drowsy, confused, anxious, or very hungry.
 You may have trouble seeing or have a headache that won't go away.
-Ask your doctor what you should do if this happens.
-Some things that can lead to low blood sugar are exercising more than normal or waiting too long to eat.
+Tell your doctor if this happens.
+Low blood sugar may be caused by exercising more than normal or waiting too long to eat.

 Possible Side Effects While Using This Medicine